majorcluster/diplomat-http-w-datomic-service-template/README.md

 A Leiningen template for generating a diplomat-architecture styled pedestal service The ports available at this template are:
-- http inbound, having foo route specified as a sample
+- http inbound, having breads route specified as a sample
 - datomic outbound

 ## Usage